 Places to visit in Devon in July 2020

 July is a blooming great month to get out to Devon family attractions, beaches and country walks.
-However, this July is going to be a bit different with social distancing still very much on everyone’s mind.
-This post rounds up some places to visit in Devon in July 2020 that you can enjoy as a family while following the latest Government guidance.
+This post rounds up places to visit in Devon in July 2021 that you can enjoy as a family while following the latest Government guidance.

 Also take a look at my round up of what’s happening in Devon this weekend.

 Devon is packed full of great days out with kids.
 However, under current circumstances not all may be able to open.

 Below is a list of the Devon attractions that were open in July 2020 and are likely to do the same in 2021.
 All have put in place measures to help their teams and visitors stick to Government guidance.

 Please be aware that some may require booking in advance.
 I have indicated where this is the case.
 Please check the latest information about each of these Devon attractions by visiting their websites before you travel.

 Got a while to stay?
 Here’s our BIG guide to family holidays in Devon.